shirewoman2/Consultancy/README.md

   objects](#helper-functions-for-manipulating-typical-simcypconsultancy-objects)
 - [Miscellany](#miscellany)

-Below are descriptions of all the functions in the package, and the functions most users will want to use most frequently are in bold and listed first in each section.

 ## Get help on using the SimcypConsultancy package

 - **launch_package_index()** - Launch the shiny app for showing an